DataJuggler/DataTier.Net/README.md

 # Updates & News

 # Major Fix!
 You Can Now Use Visual Studio 2022 or Visual Studio 2026 For Development!
+Thanks ChatGPT!

+12.24.2025: I converted all the fonts in the app to Calibri, and increased the font sizes to either 14.25, 16 or 18.
+I am slightly visually impaired and I started working on this project when I was in my 30's and could see a lot better.
+ChatGPT wrote a cool script to find and replace all fonts in a WinForms projects.
+I had to manually check each control and form as many labels and buttons got smushed together.
+It looks better to me.

 11.29.2025: For 5 years I have used Visual Studio 2019 for development because I couldn't get EnvDTE (Visual Studio's internal engine) to work with Visual Studio 2022.
 At the time I didn't have my good friend Chat GPT to help me fix things.
 I can now uninstall